-Action # Title Description Total Funds Contributing 3.2 Monthy Staff Meetings Staff will meet monthly to communicate about currently enrolled expelled youth to ensure all staff are aware of who they are and their specific needs to return to the DOR. \$0.00 No 3.3 Data Compilation Attendance, behavior, and credit completion data will be monitored quarterly for all expelled community school students by the registrar. \$0.00 No 3.4 Staff Referring Students Back to DOR CCS Staff referred expelled youth back to their DOR upon meeting expulsion requirements outlined in the expulsion agreement. \$0.00 No 3.5 Mileage Reimbursement Mileage reimbursement for parents that don't have access to public transportation yet still need to get their child to a community school. \$1,000.00 No 3.6 Awarding Partial Credits CCS Principal coordinates a team of District representatives willing to collaborate and work together on implementing a county-wide system for coordinating services for expelled youth and for awarding partial credit for coursework. \$0.00 No 3.7 Services for Expelled Youth CCS Program Manager will continue to coordinate actions and services related to all expelled youth who attend CCS to include trauma-informed practices implementation, PBIS implementation, SARB, and Parent Project. \$0.00 No 3.8 Expulsion Committee Meetings CCS Administrator will schedule bi-annual expulsion committee meetings to review numbers of expelled youth potentially referred to CCS and/or other local alternative programs to stay abreast of potential SPED caseload issues and develop strategies to work collaboratively to address these potential concerns. \$0.00 No
+Action # Title Description Total Funds Contributing 3.2 Monthy Staff Meetings Staff will meet monthly to communicate about currently enrolled expelled youth to ensure all staff are aware of who they are and their specific needs to return to the DOR. \$0.00 No 3.3 Data Compilation Attendance, behavior, and credit completion data will be monitored quarterly for all expelled community school students by the registrar. \$0.00 No 3.4 Staff Referring Students Back to DOR CCS Staff referred expelled youth back to their DOR upon meeting expulsion requirements outlined in the expulsion agreement. \$0.00 No 3.5 Mileage Reimbursement No 3.6 Awarding Partial Credits CCS Principal coordinates a team of District representatives willing to collaborate and work together on implementing a county-wide system for coordinating services for expelled youth and for awarding partial credit for coursework. \$0.00 No 3.7 Services for Expelled Youth CCS Program Manager will continue to coordinate actions and services related to all expelled youth who attend CCS to include trauma-informed practices implementation, PBIS implementation, SARB, and Parent Project. \$0.00 No 3.8 Expulsion Committee Meetings CCS Administrator will schedule bi-annual expulsion committee meetings to review numbers of expelled youth potentially referred to CCS and/or other local alternative programs to stay abreast of \$0.00 No

-Action # Title Description Total Funds Contributing 3.9 Triennial County-wide Expulsion Plan HCOE will update the County-wide Expulsion Plan in the 23-24.
-Districts will be invited to collaboratively work with HCOE on updating the expulsion plan every three years. \$0.00 No
+Action # Title Description Total Funds Contributing potential SPED caseload issues and develop strategies to work collaboratively to address these potential concerns.
+3.9 Triennial County-wide Expulsion Plan HCOE will update the County-wide Expulsion Plan in the 23-24.
+Districts will be invited to collaboratively work with HCOE on updating the expulsion plan every three years. \$0.00 No 3.10 Required Counseling and Goal Setting Student Plan Expelled students will be required to meet with one of the school counselors or school social worker.
+The scheduled meetings will focus on goal setting and coping skills.
+The staff will work with students on goals related to the root of the expulsion.
+No additional money associated with this action.
+Staff is reflected in Goal 1 action : #11 No

+An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.